GiliSoft RAM Disk

 Developers and power users

-It is useful for build folders, compiler output, intermediate files, and testing workflows where a faster temporary workspace can reduce storage delays.
+It is useful for build folders, compiler output, intermediate files, and testing tasks where a faster temporary workspace can reduce storage delays.

 Creative users handling scratch data